BeardedWonderDev/st-migrate-go/README.md

 Key behaviors:
 - Migration order is defined solely by filename versions (`0001_name.up.yaml` / `.down.yaml`).
 - YAML `version` key now denotes the **schema version** (v1 today) to allow future format evolution.
-- Supports golang-migrate source drivers out of the box; state can be backed by migrate database drivers or the default in-memory store.
+- Supports golang-migrate source drivers out of the box; state can be backed by migrate database drivers or the default file/in-memory store.
 - Default executor applies changes via `supertokens-golang` role/permission APIs; pluggable for other backends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>